New delivery method opens powerful option for HIV treatment

 Researchers at the University of Nebraska Medical Center have discovered a way to revolutionize the treatment of HIV.
 Early studies show UNMC’s novel approach could reduce the regimen to a single treatment once every month, eliminating the need for current strategies that require daily administration of medicine.

-NanoART targets the immune system’s hunter cells, or macrophages, which roam the body on a perpetual seek and destroy mission looking for foreign invaders.
-NanoART piggybacks on the macrophages, which have full access to all parts of the body, including the central nervous system—a particularly difficult system to hack for most modern medicines.
+LaserART targets the immune system’s hunter cells, or macrophages, which roam the body on a perpetual seek and destroy mission looking for foreign invaders.
+LaserART piggybacks on the macrophages, which have full access to all parts of the body, including the central nervous system—a particularly difficult system to hack for most modern medicines.

-Early tests on mouse models and large animals show that NanoART produces a sustained release with long-lasting antiretroviral activity.
+Early tests on mouse models and large animals show that LaserART produces a sustained release with long-lasting antiretroviral activity.

 To discuss licensing opportunities please contact Matt Boehm, Ph.D., at firstname.lastname@example.org or 402-559-2166.